VesnaSUG/FOAM-Recipes/foam-tutorial.md

 The FOAM core comes with a number of out-of-the-box services, with DAO service being one of them, that you'll become more familiar with time.
 With the journal above, we add the recipes DAO service to FOAM.

 A DAO, or Data Access Object, is an object which provides access to a collection of data.
-The DAO interface is:
+Here is a simplified pseudo code for the DAO interface:

 ```
 interface DAO extends Sink {